summerschool-ahead2020/.github/profile/README.md

 This Github organization contains the materials for the hands-on sessions offered during the school.
 Feel free to use these materials for your own purpose.
 These session materials can be cited using their Zenodo upload.
-Our [Zenodo community page](https://zenodo.org/communities/ahead2020_alicante) contains an overview of all uploads.
+Our [Zenodo community page](https://zenodo.org/communities/ahead2020_alicante) contains an overview of all uploads, including presentations.

 The [hands-on sessions website](https://summerschool-ahead2020.github.io/hands-on-sessions/index.html) contains a human readable overview of all the available sessions with exercise descriptions.